-Internal Audit Department is an integral part of ABG and functions under the policies established by senior management and the Board of ABG.
 The purpose, authority, and responsibility of the Internal Audit Department should be defined in a formal written document (charter).
-The head of the Internal Audit Department of ABG should seek approval of the document from the Audit & Governance Committee and senior management, in addition to its acceptance by the Board.
+The head of the Internal Audit Department of ABG should seek approval of the document from the Board Audit Committee.

 Internal auditing is a vital part of AlBaraka Banking Group (ABG) and functions in accordance with the policies established by the Board of ABG.
 Each subsidiary (Unit) of ABG is expected to have an Internal Audit Department, even if local authorities do not require it.
 Internal auditing is an independent appraisal function established within ABG to examine and evaluate its activities as a service to the Board of each Unit, and ultimately to the Board of ABG.
 The findings arising from the performance of this function, are highly relevant to the management of each Unit and the ABG.
 The internal auditors must have a high degree of independence and must not be assigned duties or engage in any activities that they would normally be expected to review or appraise.

-The appointment of the head of Internal Audit department of ABG is the sole responsibility and discretion of the Audit & Governance Committee (AGC).
+The appointment, removal and evaluation of the head of Internal Audit department of ABG is the sole responsibility and discretion of the Board Audit Committee (BAC).

-The AGC will study the details of the candidates, make a shortlist of a number of the candidates, and will interview them, and will decide on a candidate it deems fit for the job.
-On consultation with the P&CE, the AGC will decide on the financial package to propose to the new candidate.
+The BAC will study the details of the candidates, make a shortlist of a number of the candidates, and will interview them, and will decide on a candidate it deems fit for the job.

 Prior approval of the Central Bank of Bahrain (CBB) must be obtained for the appointment of the head of Internal Audit Department of ABG.

-The head of the Internal Audit Department of the ABG, reports functionally and directly to the Audit & Governance Committee of ABG.
+The head of the Internal Audit Department of ABG, reports functionally and directly to the Board Audit Committee of ABG.
 Administratively, the head of the Department reports to the President & Chief Executive (P&CE) of ABG.

-The head of the Internal Audit Department of the ABG will be the secretary to the Audit & Governance Committee.
-As per the agreed annual schedule, or at the request of the Chairman of AGC, he will make invitations to all members of the Committee.
+The head of the Internal Audit Department of ABG will be the secretary to the Board Audit Committee (BAC).
+As per the agreed annual schedule, or at the request of the Chairman of BAC, he will make invitations to all members of the Committee.
 After acceptance of the invitation by the majority of the members, he will propose an agenda for the meeting.
-Once the agenda agreed, he will prepare a file containing details of each agenda.
-The file should be ready and sent at least one week before the date of the meeting.
-He is responsible to draft the minutes of the meeting and submit it to all members for their initial approval.
+Once the agenda agreed, he will prepare a file containing details of each agenda at least 10 calendar days prior to the meeting.
+He is responsible to draft the minutes of the meeting and submit it to all members for their initial approval not later than 7 calendar days after the meeting.
 Once the initial approval is obtained from majority of the members, he should sign it and submit it to the Secretary of the Board for submission to the Board in its next meeting.